enewe101/cluster-func/README.md

 ```bash
 $ cluf my_script --bin=0/3		# short option: -b
 ```
-Would run `cluf` in direct mode, but only execute iterations falling into bin 0 out of 3, i.e., iterations 0, 3, 6, 9, etc.  (Bins are zero-indexed.)
+would run `cluf` in direct mode, but only execute iterations falling into bin 0 out of 3, i.e., iterations 0, 3, 6, 9, etc.  (Bins are zero-indexed.)

-You can use this to start subjobs on machines manually if you like.
+You can use this to start subjobs manually if you like.
 You can assign multiple bins to one subjob, For example, the option `--bins=0-2,5/10` will assign bins 0, 1, 2, and 5 (out of a total of 10 bins).